utsav0/daily-dev-tips/src/pages/posts/css-only-expanding-slider.md

 Once you hover on the slide, we set the `flex` to 5, which will make that element bigger, and because our `transition` is in place, it will look smooth.

 Last we position the image inside.
-We make them absolutely positioned to center them better.
+We make them positioned to center them better.

 We choose to align them 50% from the left and then return them -50% with transform.
 This will make sure the absolute positioning is entered.